dsc-courses/practice.dsc10.com/problems/pretest/rates.md

 # BEGIN PROB

-Your professor can grade 150 quizzes in 50 minutes.
-Your TA can grade 150 quizzes in 75 minutes.
+Your professor for PTS 1: _Principles of Taylor Swift_ can grade 150 quizzes in 50 minutes.
+The PTS 1 TA can grade 150 quizzes in 75 minutes.
 If the professor and TA work together, how many minutes will it take them to grade 150 quizzes?

 ( ) 25 minutes
 ( ) 30 minutes
 ( ) 60 minutes
 ( ) 62.5 minutes
 ( ) 125 minutes

 # BEGIN SOLUTION